rockyhawk64/CommandPanels/README.md

 ### [**Discord**](https://discord.gg/WFQMTZxa53)

-# Companion Web Editor
+# Web Editor

 Prefer building visually over editing YAML?
+A standalone companion visual builder with full feature parity for designing panels in your browser.
-The Web Editor is a fully interactive visual builder with every plugin feature included.
-It's actively maintained alongside the plugin as a separate tool for easy Panel creation.
+It's actively maintained alongside the plugin as a separate tool for easy panel creation.

 - Full Feature Parity: Everything the plugin can do, the editor supports
 - All Panel Types: Inventory menus, Dialogs, and Bedrock/Floodgate menus